Lalithanjali-16/DevTinder/work.md

 - Installed validator and explored validator functions
 - Validated user data in signup ,installed bcrypt package ,created password hash using bcrypt.hash and Encrypted Passwords
 - Created login API and compared passswords and throw errors when email or password is invalid
-- install cokkie-parser, jsonwebtoken and import them
+- install cookie-parser, jsonwebtoken and import them
 - Create a cookie
 - In login API , Create a JWT token
 - Send token to cookie
 - Create profile page and send cookie to it and find out who is logged in
-- Used middleware for authentication
+- Used middleware for authentication ( userAuth)
+- Set the expiry of JWT token and cookies to 7 days
+- Create User schema method for JWT and password validation
+- Group multiple routes under respective routers